Uplifting edges in higher order networks: spectral centralities for non-uniform hypergraphs: Conclusions

 It is important to point out that, although we will only focus on the analytical tools proposed and analyzed in this manuscript within the subject of network theory and centrality measures, the methods can be leveraged in all other areas where tensor eigenproblems have made an appearance, such as biology \cite{bini2011solution}, medical imaging \cite{qi2008eigenvalues}, quantum entanglement \cite{hu2016computing}, data mining \cite{benson2015tensor}, or higher order Markov chains \cite{ng2009finding}.

 This article is structured as follows.
 In Section~\ref{sec:preliminaries} we provide the mathematical notions required throughout, as well as present a summary of the state of the art.
-In Section~\ref{sec:uplift}, we define the \textit{uplift} operation, which allows us to uniformize any hypergraph.
-We use it to generalize the notion of the $\cH$-eigenvector centrality in Section~\ref{subsec:upliftHEC}, and we show why it fails to generalize the $\cZ$-eigenvector centrality, although we rescue it in Section~\ref{subsec:upliftZeigs} to solve a problem in multilinear algebra, which in turn feeds back into the problem of $\cZ$-eigenvector centrality of certain hypergraphs.
-Several examples and numerical computations on synthetic and real higher order networks, such as the ``tags\_ask\_ubuntu'' dataset that contains real information about more that 140,000 interactions among more than 3,000 users within the Ask Ubuntu StackOverflow forum, are included along the paper in order to illustrate the analytical results presented.
+In Section~\ref{sec:uplift}, we define the \textit{uplift} operation, which allows us to uniformize any hypergraph in a way that appropriately generalizes the uniform $\cH$-eigenvector centrality, something which is then discussed in Section~\ref{subsec:upliftHEC}.
+We show why it fails to generalize the $\cZ$-eigenvector centrality, although we rescue it in Section~\ref{subsec:upliftZeigs} to solve a problem in multilinear algebra, which in turn feeds back into the problem of $\cZ$-eigenvector centrality of certain hypergraphs.
+Several examples and numerical computations on a variety of synthetic and real higher order networks are included along the paper in order to illustrate the analytical results presented and compare them with other proposals and methods.